-Any action required or permitted to be taken by the Board may be taken without a meeting if a majority of the members, voting by mail or electronically, consent to the action.
-The con- sent or consents shall have the same effect as a unanimous vote of the Board and shall be filed with the minutes of the proceedings of the Board.
+Any action required or permitted to be taken by the Board may be taken without a meeting, if all members of the board shall individually or collectively consent in writing to that action and if the number of members of the board serving at the time constitutes a quorum.
+The written consent or consents shall be filed with the minutes of the proceedings of the board.

 Section 13.
 RIGHTS OF INSPECTION

 Every director shall have the absolute right at any reasonable time to inspect and copy all books, records, and documents of every kind and to inspect the physical properties of the corporation.